run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 The setting only takes effect for Jobs that have started after the duration has been changed.

+## Setting Run:ai as default scheduler per Project/Namespace

+By default, Kubernetes will use its native scheduler to schedule any type of submitted workload.
+However, Kubernetes also provides a standard way to use other schedulers such as Run:ai.
+This is done by adding to the submitted container workload’s YAML file:

+`schedulerName: runai-scheduler`

+There are however cases where you cannot change the YAML file and still want to use the Run:ai Scheduler to schedule those workloads.
+For these cases, another option is to configure the Run:ai Scheduler as the default scheduler for a specific namespace (Project).
+This will now make any workload type that is submitted to that namespace (Project) use the Run:ai scheduler.
+To configure this, add the following annotation on the namesapce itself:

+`runai/enforce-scheduler-name: true`

 ## See Also

 Run:ai supports an additional (optional) level of resource allocation called [Departments](department-setup.md).